hurchalla/factoring/README.md

 ![Alt text](images/greek_cropped_border.jpg?raw=true "Greek rho symbol")

+P-Rho is an easy to use, high performance library (header-only) for C++ for factoring and for primality checking, optimized for arbitrary 64 bit input values; it supports all integer types up to 128 bit.
+At the time of this writing, it should provide you with the fastest factoring routine available for arbitrary 64 bit values.
+The P-Rho library uses variants of the Pollard-Rho and the deterministic Miller-Rabin algorithms, as described [further below](#algorithms).

+## Design Goals

-P-Rho is a high performance factoring and primality checking library for C++17, optimized for 32 or 64 bit integer types and supporting integer types up to 128 bits.
-It is a header-only library, designed for correctness and ideal performance.
-Though 128 bit integers are supported, you should note that other algorithms would be more suitable for values much above (1<<64).
-The algorithms used in this library are described further below.
+The main goal of P-Rho was to create correct routines with the best possible performance when factoring and primality checking native integer types.
+Though the library accepts types up to 128 bit, you should be aware that other algorithms (e.g. [ECM](https://en.wikipedia.org/wiki/Lenstra_elliptic-curve_factorization)) are more suitable for values high above (1<<64).

+A secondary goal was to exercise the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library, which is a dependency for P-Rho.

+## Requirements

-This library requires a compiler that supports C++17 (if you are not using CMake, you may need to specify the option *-std="c++17"* when compiling).
+The P-Rho library requires compiler support for C++17 (if you are not using CMake, you may need to specify the option *-std="c++17"* when compiling).
 Compilers that are confirmed to build the library without warnings or errors on x86 include clang6, clang10, gcc7, gcc10, intel compiler 19, and Microsoft Visual C++ 2017 and 2019.
 The library is intended for use on all architectures (e.g. x86/64, ARM, RISC-V, Power), but has been tested only on x86/x64.

 For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.

+## Status

+Released.
+All planned functionality and unit tests are finished and working correctly.

 ## Author